 Capital and Equipment

-Support the renovation or construction of facilities, purchase of major equipment, major repairs to facilities.
+Support the renovation or construction of facilities, purchase of major equipment, or significant repairs to facilities.

-Support the development of new services or programs designed to respond to unmet community needs and the expansion of existing programs to serve new audiences.
+Support the development, implementation, or expansion of services or programs designed to respond to unmet community needs.

 Capacity Building

-Support projects that provide an organization with technical assistance and/or training to be able to more effectively meet their mission and/or provide services.
+Support projects that provide an organization with technical assistance or training to be able to more effectively meet their mission and provide services.

 Operating Support